 Spencer offers some good free training but if you want to clone his Clickfunnels sales funnel, you need to buy it and the training that goes with it ($37).
 You can also buy the email series ($47) he sends to people who sign up to his free training optin page.
 Spencer also offers an in-depth affiliate marketing program, tied in with Clickfunnels, for $897.

 All three affiliates offer you their Clickfunnels sales funnel for free.
 However, these funnels were built inside of Clickfunnels.
 So you have to use it to clone their sales funnels.
-They can’t be imported into other squeeze page builders.
+They can’t be imported into other landing page builders.